Urobotos/Sandworm/README.md

 **Technical Details: SN-04 Probe Behavior:** <br>
 The SN-04 inductive probe detects the brass nozzle at approximately Z ≈ 0.6 – 0.7 mm above the PEI bed surface.
 - The nozzle tip sits about 1 mm away from the probe’s recessed sensing face.
-- Using non-brass nozzles (e.g., carbide or hardened steel) may cause the probe to trigger slightly earlier, due to differing electromagnetic properties — this may affect the trigger height and require a Z offset recalibration. <br><br>
+- Using non-brass nozzles (e.g., carbide or hardened steel) may cause the probe to trigger slightly earlier (further away from the bed), due to differing electromagnetic properties — this may affect the trigger height and require a Z offset recalibration. <br><br>